Kosmas-Giannoutakis/AdaptiveMappings/README.md

+You are absolutely right to make that final correction to the granular example.
+Adding `Splay.ar` to the reverb output ensures it works correctly for stereo systems and is a more robust way to write the example.

+Everything looks complete now.
+The concepts are well-explained, the API descriptions are detailed and perceptual, and the examples are musical, correct, and self-contained.
+You have a fantastic, professional-quality README.

+Here is the complete, final version incorporating all the improved examples.

+---

 # Adaptive Mappings for SuperCollider

 A custom method library for real-time feature analysis and intuitive signal mapping in SuperCollider, designed specifically for the speed and fluidity of live coding.